-America's Favorite New Movie Is...Hidden Fences
+The Golden Globes Can't Stop Talking About Hidden Fences

 Hollywood's biggest and brightest stars have gathered at the Beverly Hilton to find out which films will receive the honor of being considered the best in the business.
 Movies are celebrated for their screenplays, their actors, their scores, their overall grandeur and emotion.
 Leading up to tonight's festivities, there were a couple of rumored front runners.
 Would it be La La Land, with its beauty and glamour and rollicking good time?
 Would it be Manchester by the Sea, as devastating as it is wonderful?

-No, instead, a new movie stole the hearts and minds of everybody at the Golden Globe Awards: Hidden Fences.
+No, instead, a new movie was seemingly on the minds of everybody at the Golden Globe Awards: Hidden Fences.

 What is this movie, you say?
 It's the movie that nobody can stop talking about.
 Not the journalists on the red carpet.
 Not Michael Keaton, when presenting the award for best supporting actress.
-And certainly not Twitter, who have been abuzz with this brand new flick.
+And certainly not Twitter, who have been abuzz with horrified by this brand new flick.

 What's it about, you ask?
-Well, you see a group of black women working at NASA in the 1960's wake up and find out that they're actually in a play.
+Well, you see a group of women working at NASA in the 1960's wake up and find out that they're actually in a play.
 While deftly deciphering the most advance rocket science known to man, they also tried to learn baseball.
 Then Denzel Washington showed up and was really angry about the fact that America hadn't been to space yet.
 But no worries!
 Viola Davis is there to deliver a monologue about the importance of hard work.
+Does that sound like it's right?

 "you're nominated for Hidden Fences" pic.twitter.com/7My6dtEkbG— Dave Itzkoff (@ditzkoff) January 9, 2017